JesusPineda1996/rabbitmq-cluster-test/README.md

 ## Introduction

 This tutorial will walk you through the steps of setting up a RabbitMQ cluster hosted on Docker containers based on Ubuntu Xenial (16.04) image.
-In this guide, we will discuss how to create an Ansible playbook to automate everything done previously.
+In this guide, we discuss how to create an Ansible playbook to automate everything done previously.

 ### Markdown